St. Mary's Cathedral, Badulla

-St. Mary's Cathedral is the seat of the Roman Catholic Diocese of Badulla.
+St. Mary's Cathedral in Badulla, Sri Lanka, is the seat of the Roman Catholic Diocese of Badulla.
 It was established on 13 September 1881.
 The annual feast is held on the 2nd Sunday of October.
 The current church was built by the Rev. Fr.
 Peter Farina, OSB in the 1950s.

-St. Mary's Cathedral featured on Christmas postal stamps and were issued by the Sri Lankan government in 2009.
+St. Mary's Cathedral featured on Christmas postal stamps issued by the Sri Lankan government in 2009.